raganwald/raganwald.github.com/_posts/2026-03-19-degenerate-electron-pressure.md

 /    \/\  -        => /\/\
 ```

 As with removing words from the beginning or the end, if we remove a substring of a balanced word that has a difference of zero—such as a balanced word—the remainder must also have a difference of zero, whether the substring we remove is balanced or not.
-Since what remains has prefixes with differences that are greater than or equal to zero, *If we delete a balanced word from within a balanced word, the remainder must be balanced.*
+Since what remains has no prefixes with negative differences, *If we delete a balanced word from within a balanced word, the remainder must be balanced.*

 Inserting a balanced word at the beginning, end, or within another balanced word always leaves a balanced remainder.
 And inversely, deleting a balanced word from the beginning, end, or within a balanced word always leaves a balanced reaminder.
 Inserting and removing balanced words are inverse operations.
 Anything that can be done by inserting can be undone by deleting, and anything that can be done by deleting can be undone by inserting.